telerik/ajax-docs/controls/listview/fuctionality/selecting/items.md

 3. Extracting values using the **ExtractValuesFromItem** method on **ItemDataBound** / **ItemCommand**

 Similar to the previous example but uses **ExtractValuesFromItem**.
 A major advantage of this method is that it can also extract the **DataKeys** values.
+This also applies for items that are being _Edited_ and/or _Selected_.